e200/MakeAccessible/readme.md

 - Works for both protected and private members.

 ##### Cons:
-- You need to write a lot of extra code just to make simples tests.
+- You need to write a lot of extra code to make simple tests.
 - You need to write code that also need to be tested.
 - Its hard to reuse this code in other test either in other projects.